tdg5/modern-neural-networks/README.md

 ## Neuroevolution

-Evolving Artificial Neural Networks by Xin Yao \
+**Evolving Artificial Neural Networks** by Xin Yao \
 [pdf][Evolving-Artificial-Neural-Networks-Yao-PDF]

-Neuroevolution: A different kind of deep learning By Kenneth O. Stanley \
+**Neuroevolution: A different kind of deep learning** by Kenneth O. Stanley \
 [html][Neuroevolution-A-Different-Kind-Of-Deep-Learning-HTML]

-Evolving Neural Networks through Augmenting Topologies by Kenneth O. Stanley and Risto Miikkulainen \
+**Evolving Neural Networks through Augmenting Topologies** by Kenneth O. Stanley and Risto Miikkulainen \
 [pdf][NEAT-PDF]

-Evolutionary Robotics Review by Josh C. Bongard \
+**Evolutionary Robotics Review** by Josh C. Bongard \
 [pdf][Evolutionary-Robotics-Review-PDF]

-Evolving Deep Neural Networks By Risto Miikkulainen, Jason Liang, Elliot Meyerson, Aditya Rawal, Dan Fink, Oliver Francon, Hormoz Shahrzad, Arshak Navruzyan, Nigel Duffy, and Babak Hodjat \
+**Evolving Deep Neural Networks** by Risto Miikkulainen, Jason Liang, Elliot Meyerson, Aditya Rawal, Dan Fink, Oliver Francon, Hormoz Shahrzad, Arshak Navruzyan, Nigel Duffy, and Babak Hodjat \
 [pdf][Evolving-Deep-Neural-Networks-PDF]

-Evolution Strategies as a Scalable Alternative to Reinforcement Learning: OpenAI Blog \
+**Evolution Strategies as a Scalable Alternative to Reinforcement Learning** from OpenAI Blog \
 [html][Evolution-Strategies-As-A-Scalable-Alternative-To-Reinforcement-Learning-HTML]

-Quality Diversity: A New Frontier for Evolutionary Computation by Justin K.
+**Quality Diversity: A New Frontier for Evolutionary Computation** by Justin K.
 Pugh, Lisa B. Soros, and Kenneth O. Stanley \
 [html][Quality-Diversity-A-New-Frontier-HTML]

-Abandoning Objectives: Evolution through the Search for Novelty Alone by Joel Lehman and Kenneth O. Stanley \
+**Abandoning Objectives: Evolution through the Search for Novelty Alone** by Joel Lehman and Kenneth O. Stanley \
 [pdf][Abandoning-Objectives-PDF]

-A Taxonomy for Artificial Embryogeny by Kenneth O. Stanley and Risto Miikkulainen \
+**A Taxonomy for Artificial Embryogeny** by Kenneth O. Stanley and Risto Miikkulainen \
 [pdf][A-Taxonomy-For-Artificial-Embryogeny-PDF]

-Large Scale Evolution of Image Classifiers by Esteban Real, Sherry Moore, Andrew Selle, Saurabh Saxena, Yutaka Leon Suematsu, Jie Tran, Quoc V. Le, and Alexey Kurakin \
+**Large Scale Evolution of Image Classifiers** by Esteban Real, Sherry Moore, Andrew Selle, Saurabh Saxena, Yutaka Leon Suematsu, Jie Tran, Quoc V. Le, and Alexey Kurakin \
 [pdf][Large-Scale-Evolution-Of-Image-Classifiers-PDF]

-Robots That Can Adapt Like Natural Animals by Antoine Cully, Jeff Clune, and Jean-Baptiste Mouret \
+**Robots That Can Adapt Like Natural Animals** by Antoine Cully, Jeff Clune, and Jean-Baptiste Mouret \
 [pdf][Robots-That-Can-Adapt-Like-Natural-Animals-PDF]

-How Novelty Search Escapes the Deceptive Trap of Learning to Learn by Sebastian Risi, Sandy D. Vanderbleek, Charles E. Hughes, and Kenneth O. Stanley \
+**How Novelty Search Escapes the Deceptive Trap of Learning to Learn** by Sebastian Risi, Sandy D. Vanderbleek, Charles E. Hughes, and Kenneth O. Stanley \
 [pdf][How-Novelty-Search-Escapes-The-Deceptive-Trap-PDF]

-Efficiently Evolving Programs through the Search for Novelty by Joel Lehman and Kenneth O. Stanley \
+**Efficiently Evolving Programs through the Search for Novelty** by Joel Lehman and Kenneth O. Stanley \
 [pdf][Efficiently-Evolving-Programs-Through-The-Search-For-Novelty-PDF]

-Encouraging Behavioral Diversity in Evolutionary Robotics by J. B. Mouret and S.
+**Encouraging Behavioral Diversity in Evolutionary Robotics** by J. B. Mouret and S.  Doncieux \
-Doncieux \
 [pdf][Encouraging-Behavioral-Diversity-in-Evolutionary-Robotics-PDF]

-A Hypercube-Based Encoding for Evolving Large-Scale Neural Networks by Kenneth
-O. Stanley, David B. D'Ambrosio, and Jason Gauci \
+**A Hypercube-Based Encoding for Evolving Large-Scale Neural Networks** by Kenneth O. Stanley, David B. D'Ambrosio, and Jason Gauci \
 [pdf][HyperNEAT-PDF]

-Simple Evolutionary Optimization Can Rival Stochastic Gradient Descent in Neural Networks by Gregory Morse and Kenneth O. Stanley \
+**Simple Evolutionary Optimization Can Rival Stochastic Gradient Descent in Neural Networks** by Gregory Morse and Kenneth O. Stanley \
 [pdf][Evolutionary-Optimization-Can-Rival-Gradient-Descent-PDF]

-A Unified Approach to Evolving Plasticity and Neural Geometry by Sebastian Risi and Kenneth O. Stanley \
+**A Unified Approach to Evolving Plasticity and Neural Geometry** by Sebastian Risi and Kenneth O. Stanley \
 [pdf][Evolving-Plasticity-and-Neural-Geometry-PDF]

-Minimal Criterion Coevolution: A New Approach to Open-Ended Search by Jonathan
-C. Brant and Kenneth O. Stanley \
+**Minimal Criterion Coevolution: A New Approach to Open-Ended Search** by Jonathan C. Brant and Kenneth O. Stanley \
 [pdf][Minimal-Criterion-Coevolution-PDF]

-Constraining Connectivity to Encourage Modularity in HyperNEAT by Phillip Verbancsics and Kenneth O. Stanley \
+**Constraining Connectivity to Encourage Modularity in HyperNEAT** by Phillip Verbancsics and Kenneth O. Stanley \
 [pdf][Constaining-Connectivity-To-Encourage-Modularity-In-HyperNEAT-PDF]

-Indirect Encoding of Neural Networks for Scalable Go by Jason Gauci and Kenneth
-O. Stanley \
+**Indirect Encoding of Neural Networks for Scalable Go** by Jason Gauci and Kenneth O. Stanley \
 [pdf][Indirect-Encoding-Of-Neural-Networks-For-Scalable-Go-PDF]

-Generating Large-Scale Neural Networks Through Discovering Geometric Regularities by Jason J. Gauci and Kenneth O. Stanley \
+**Generating Large-Scale Neural Networks Through Discovering Geometric Regularities** by Jason J. Gauci and Kenneth O. Stanley \
 [pdf][Generating-Large-Scale-Neural-Networks-Through-Geometric-Regularities-PDF]

-Reconciling Explanations for the Evolution of Evolvability by Bryan Wilder and Kenneth O. Stanley \
+**Reconciling Explanations for the Evolution of Evolvability** by Bryan Wilder and Kenneth O. Stanley \
 [pdf][Reconciling Explanations-For-The-Evolution-Of-Evolvability-PDF]

-Confronting the Challenge of Quality Diversity by Justin K. Pugh, Paul A.
+**Confronting the Challenge of Quality Diversity** by Justin K. Pugh, Paul A.
 Szerlip and Kenneth O. Stanley \
 [pdf][Confronting-The-Challenge-Of-Quality-Diversity-PDF]

-Indirectly Encoding Neural Plasticity as a Pattern of Local Rules by Sebastian Risi and Kenneth O. Stanley \
+**Indirectly Encoding Neural Plasticity as a Pattern of Local Rules** by Sebastian Risi and Kenneth O. Stanley \
 [pdf][Indirectly-Encoding-Neural-Plasticity-As-A-Pattern-Of-Local-Rules-PDF]

-A Case Study on the Critical Role of Geometric Regularity in Machine Learning Jason Gauci and Kenneth O. Stanley \
+**A Case Study on the Critical Role of Geometric Regularity in Machine Learning** by Jason Gauci and Kenneth O. Stanley \
 [pdf][Critical-Role-Of-Geometric-Regularity-In-Machine-Learning-PDF]

-Evolving the Placement and Density of Neurons in the HyperNEAT Substrate by Sebastian Risi, Joel Lehman, and Kenneth O. Stanley \
+**Evolving the Placement and Density of Neurons in the HyperNEAT Substrate** by Sebastian Risi, Joel Lehman, and Kenneth O. Stanley \
 [pdf][Evolving-The-Placement-And-Density-Of-Neurons-In-The-HyperNEAT-Substrate]